Joe-Collins-1986/travel-app/README.md

    - django-crispy-forms:
       - Used to format forms.
    - django-resized:
-      - Used to resize images stored in aWS account.
+      - Used to resize images stored in AWS account.
    - django-taggit:
       - Used to create a tag object linked to diary posts.
    - jQuery: